 Noodle kugel is a casserole of noodles drenched in an egg mixture.
-It is made with egg noodles, so it is also kosher for Passover.
-When it is done, you will be introduced to a savory meal that also has sweetness to it.
-It is usually baked in a casserole dish, but this recipe calls for it to be baked in a pie tin.
+It is made with egg noodles, so it is kosher for Passover.
+When it is done, you will be introduced to a savory meal that has sweetness to it as well.

 Yield: 10-12 servings